miketweaver/bsidesslc-hacker-challenges-2017/crypto_in_the_house/200_black_rider_run/solution.md

 GBTVT XZ AIBBSXCP CT TBVXCIBS QBXCUNQ XC MXZ WTAUNQ.
 MN PTQ XCQT I QOZZEN FXQM ZTRN TG QMN WIQBTCZ, QMNC VXZIWWNIBNV IGQNB GIEEXCP TC QMN GETTB.
 ZNNRZ QT MIDN VBIFC IQQNCQXTC.
 BOCCXCP.
 ```

 I spend almost 20 minutes piling through various ciphers/keys and never got anywhere.
-By looking at it, it looks like a substution cipher as it keeps its formatting with commas and periods.
+By looking at it, it looks like a simple substution cipher as it keeps its formatting with commas and periods.

-At this point I decided to through it through an automated tool:
+At this point I decided to throw it through an automated tool:
 http://quipqiup.com/

 That's better:
-`	FRODO IS CARRYING NO ORDINARY TRIN?ET IN HIS POC?ET.
+`FRODO IS CARRYING NO ORDINARY TRIN?ET IN HIS POC?ET.
 HE GOT INTO A TUSSLE WITH SOME OF THE PATRONS, THEN DISAPPEARED AFTER FALLING ON THE FLOOR.
 SEEMS TO HAVE DRAWN ATTENTION.
 RUNNING`

-It looks like it missed the letter K, which we can guess from the words.
+It looks like it missed the letter `K`, which we can guess from the words.
 Add that in, and we've got it!

 ## Better Solution